-- 4. With the rescission of PHO 20-36 COVID-19 Dial, but the pandemic ongoing, it remains critical for individuals, communities, businesses, and governments to remain vigilant regarding the spread of COVID-19.
-Individuals are encouraged to remain at least 6 feet away from non-household contacts, wash their hands, and wear a face covering to reduce the likelihood of disease transmission.
-As we continue to combat COVID-19 in our communities, continuing some limited requirements to mitigate disease spread remain appropriate. - 5.
+- 4. On November 10, 2021, Governor Polis issued Executive Order D 2021 137, declaring that the entire state of Colorado is high risk for exposure or transmission of COVID-19 for the purpose of COVID-19 booster shot eligibility.
+It is currently estimated that one in sixty-seven Coloradans is infectious with COVID-19.
+With this high risk of transmission, large indoor gatherings which often include people gathering from all parts of the state and beyond pose a significant concern for continuing the spread of COVID-19.
+In collaboration with elected leadership in these cities and counties, the State is taking additional action in large indoor event venues to protect against further disease spread. - 5.
 The following additional public health orders remain in effect: - a.
 PHO 20-20 Requirements For Colorado Skilled Nursing Facilities, Assisted Living Residences, Intermediate Care Facilities, And Group Homes For COVID-19 Prevention And Response; - b.
-PHO 20-33 Laboratory Data Reporting for COVID-19; and - c.
-PHO 21-01 Vaccine Access And Data Reporting For COVID-19.
+PHO 20-33 Laboratory Data Reporting for COVID-19; - c.
+PHO 21-01 Vaccine Access And Data Reporting For COVID-19; and - D. PHO 21-02 Concerning Hospital Capacity and Access to Care.